10 Tips on how to write an effective research grant proposal

 External funding is often essential for successful research.
-The importance of grant-writing skills is increasing, because the pressure to publish is putting a strain on resources and funding is now becoming more difficult to obtain.1 Nowadays, it doesn’t matter if researchers have path-breaking research ideas in mind; they need to put forth very persuasive proposals to convince grant committees to fund their project.
-Unfortunately, grant writing is generally considered very difficult, more so than the actual research.2 In this post, we will discuss what makes a good research proposal.
+The importance of grant-writing skills is increasing, because the pressure to publish is putting a strain on resources and funding is now becoming more difficult to obtain.
+Nowadays, it doesn’t matter if researchers have path-breaking research ideas in mind; they need to put forth very persuasive proposals to convince grant committees to fund their project.
+Unfortunately, grant writing is generally considered very difficult, more so than the actual research.
+In this post, we will discuss how to write a grant proposal.

-10 characteristics of an effective scientific research proposal
+10 characteristics of an effective scientific research grant proposal

 - Aims to advance science and benefit human knowledge, society, or the environment